CFenner/MMM-AirQuality/README.md

 	header: 'AQI', //choose a header if you like
 	config: {
-	  location: 'beijing' // the location to check the index for }
+	  location: 'beijing' // the location to check the index for
+    token: '' // add your token here
+	}
 },
 ```

+### Token

+To use the WAQI API you need to [request a token](https://aqicn.org/data-platform/token/).

 ### Location